-THC and CBD are of particular interest because each chemical has the potential to provide powerful therapeutic benefits⁴.
+THC and CBD are of particular interest in medical studies* because each chemical has the potential to provide powerful therapeutic benefits.
 Both chemicals act on receptors throughout the human body and brain.
 The most obvious difference is that THC causes the intoxicating effects, but CBD does not have any high or intoxicating effects.

-The endocannabinoid receptors⁶ throughout the body respond to cannabinoids to maintain homeostasis and to moderate the body’s internal responses.
-Research states⁷ that the ECS has been shown to help regulate pain, mood, sleep, anxiety, appetite, inflammation, and more.
+Studies* show that the endocannabinoid receptors throughout the body respond to cannabinoids to maintain homeostasis and to moderate the body’s internal responses.
+Research* states that the ECS has been shown to help regulate pain, mood, sleep, anxiety, appetite, inflammation, and more.

 There are many products on the market that include CBD.
 When some people first hear of cannabidiol, they think you have to smoke it or vape it.
 But, that is not true.
 Some of the most popular ways to take CBD products include: